lattice0/OCDE_Java/README.md

 # CryptoPOS

 Point Of Sale app that displays QR Code with invoice for cryptocurrencies.
-Any exchange and cryptocurrency can be added
+Any exchange and cryptocurrency can be added.
+How?
+There's a file called ```exchanges.json``` which describe how to fetch data from each exchange listed in there.
+If you exchange or coin is not supported, you just add it there and the program will list it as an option.

-# How to add new cryptocurrencies
+# How to add new exchanges and cryptocurrencies

 There are 3 types of json responses you'll encounter while digging through the API of an Exchange: